-HR0220 – Equal Employment Opportunity Affirmative Action and Diversity
+HR0220 – Equal Employment Opportunity

-- Reasonable accommodations will be made for otherwise qualified disabled veterans and persons with disabilities in accordance with Sections 503 and 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+- Reasonable accommodations will be made for otherwise qualified disabled veterans and persons with disabilities in accordance with the Uniformed Services Employment and Reemployment Rights Act, the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990.
 Requests for reasonable accommodation should be directed to the appropriate ADA Coordinator.

 ↑ Back to Top